Medium Difficult Bible Person Quiz with Answers

 Bible Quiz and Bible Facts

-Try a good guess before looking at the answer below the question.
+Try a good guess before looking at the answer, which is below the question.

 Medium-difficulty quiz of Bible characters?